Pros and Cons of Credit Cards: Swipe?

 What I do not understand is why consumers put themselves into a position to owe interest when it is not necessary.
 Using your credit card because your baby runs out of diapers or your power is about to get cut off is one thing.
 It may still not be fun but at least it is justifiable.
 Using that card to go to a Lakers game you cannot afford is just adding a bill.
 When it is at all possible, save the money for your purchase instead.

-They Can Destroy Your Credit.
+They Can Destroy Your Credit

 We talked previously about the fact that credit cards can build your credit.
-Though that is true, they can also destroy your credit if you are not responsible with them.
+Though that is true, they can also destroy your credit if you are not responsible to them.
 And this is a major factor when comparing the pros and cons of credit cards.
 Interest gets calculated and added each month to your bill.
 If you do not pay that interest and some of the principle, your debt will grow.
 The more money you owe on your credit card, the higher your credit utilization- which is something you do not want.

 Smart Money Tip!